Dil Maange More

 Dil Maange More!!! is a 2004 Indian Hindi-language romantic comedy film directed by Anant Mahadevan and produced by Fourth Wall Productions.
-The film stars Shahid Kapoor, Ayesha Takia, Tulip Joshi, Soha Ali Khan (in her film debut), Gulshan Grover, and Zarina Wahab.
-It was released on 31 December 2004, and was a box office failure, though it boosted the careers of both Shahid Kapoor and Ayesha Takia.
+It stars Shahid Kapoor, Ayesha Takia, Tulip Joshi, Soha Ali Khan, Gulshan Grover, and Zarina Wahab.
+The movie was released on December 31st, 2004, and was a box office failure, though it boosted the careers of both Shahid Kapoor and Ayesha Takia.

 Plot

 Dil Maange More!!! is the story of Nikhil Mathur's quest for true love.
 His passions are his town, Samarpur, a small hill station in Uttarakhand, and football.
 He is desperate to fall in love with one woman but ends up with three women in his arms, ready to swear undying love for him.

 He is first shown in love with Neha Chopra, his girlfriend of four years.
 Neha, an ambitious girl, leaves their town to go to Mumbai to become a flight attendant.
 Nikhil follows her to bring her back.
 In a railway station in Mumbai, Nikhil bumps into Shagun Shah, a dominant, combative girl.
 She instantly shows her dislike towards him.
 Though the two part ways, fate has something else in store for them as he starts living above Shagun's house.
 Shagun always argues with him whenever they meet.
 On the other hand, he is on good terms with her mother, Kavita.
 He also gets to know that Shagun's father left them when she was 12, because of this she doesn't trust anyone and puts on a strong facade, though she is really soft on the inside.
 Nikhil continuously tries to convince Neha to return; he does not succeed.
 He lands a job in a music store, which is run by A.R.
 Rahman (a parody of A.R.
 Rahman), exactly opposite the institute where Neha is training.
 There, he meets coworker Sarah.
 Nikhil keeps trying to convince Neha but only gets rejection.
 In the end, on her first flight day, she breaks up with him.
 Dejected, he decides to return to Samarpur.
 Sarah, having heard about Samarpur from Nikhil, requests to accompany him.
 He agrees.

 At Samarpur, Nikhil finds Sarah to be totally opposite of Neha.
 His mother likes her too, and he is relieved to know that Sarah is in love with Samarpur and won't have any problem settling there.
 Convinced that she also has some feelings for him, he decides to talk to Sarah about it.
 But suddenly, Sarah demands to leave Samarpur for some reason and promises to call him once she reaches Mumbai.
 But Nikhil never receives the call.